Hub Guide

 Emerging Safety Signals

-Since 2024, five new safety signals have been identified through post-marketing surveillance and clinical research.
 NAION vision loss was confirmed by the EMA in June 2025.
 Bone density reduction has been confirmed by multiple studies.
-The full picture of what is confirmed, what is preliminary, and what has been ruled out is in the New Side Effects guide.
+The full picture of what is confirmed, preliminary, and ruled out is in the guides below.

 Quick Reference: Normal vs Monitor vs Urgent